chrisjsewell/markdown-it/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Please note, this package is about IMPLEMENTATION of CommonMark https://commonmark.org/, not about markdown itself.
+Please note, this package is about IMPLEMENTATION of CommonMark https://commonmark.org/, and adherence to he upstream markdown-it package, not about markdown itself.
 We stay aside of markup discussions.
 Prior to report a bug, make sure it's about this package, not generic thing.

 **Before you post**

 1. https://spec.commonmark.org/ - make sure you've read CommonMark spec.
 2. https://spec.commonmark.org/dingus/ - if you think you found parse error, check it in reference implementation first.
+3. https://markdown-it.github.io/ to test what is the expected output from markdown-ot

 **In your report**